cag-group/python-service/README.md

 pip3 install <packagename> --upgrade
 ```

-Upgrading with "eager" gives the same package version as we would have if we insgtalled the new version from start.
+Upgrading with "eager" gives the same package version as we would have ended up with if we installed the new version from start.

 ```
 pip3 install <packagename> --upgrade --upgrade-strategy eager